ALMON RUGGLES, SURVEYOR OF THE FIRELANDS AND THE UNKNOWN SAILOR AND THE BATTLE OF LAKE ERIE

 In the Fall 2020, this two-sided historic marker was installed at the Oak Bluff Cemetery is located at 4301 E Old Lake Rd, Huron, OH 44839.

-Due to safety concerns surrounding the COVID-19 pandemic, the dedication ceremony was cancelled and, hopefully, will be held in 2021.
+Due to safety concerns surrounding the COVID-19 pandemic, the dedication ceremony was cancelled and was rescheduled in October 2022.

 Oak Bluff Cemetery is located in the northern portion of Berlin Township of Erie County, Ohio.
 Other names for this cemetery include “Ruggles Beach Cemetery” and “Cranberry Creek Cemetery.”
 Just east of Oak Bluff Cemetery is Ruggles Beach, which used to be a summer resort area.
 Ruggles Beach was named for Almon Ruggles, an early resident of this region, and a surveyor of the Firelands.